 Find out about the work BCT is doing on:

-It is known that bats use cavity walls to roost in during all seasons.
+It is known that bats use cavity walls as roosting sites during all seasons.
 The degree of importance per species and per season is difficult to discern due to the inaccessibility of the structure.
 Concerns about the carbon footprint of housing stock has led to even greater emphasis on having cavity walls insulated.
 This has given greater importance to understanding bats' use of cavity walls and identifying suitable mitigation measures where bat roosts are present.

 If bats are present in a cavity wall that is scheduled to be filled with insulation a gap should be left for the bats.
 A difficulty is that leaving gaps in cavity wall insulation can mean that the work may not be subject to guarantee.
-However, the BBA (British Board of Agrement) has confirmed that partial filling of a Gable Wall is however allowed for blown-in EPS bead certificates.
-A common statement in them all says:
+However, the BBA (British Board of Agrément) has confirmed that partial filling of a gable wall is however allowed for blown-in EPS bead certificates, which commonly state:

 3.3 Partial filling of the gable apex (i.e. limiting the fill to several brickwork courses above ceiling level) is permitted provided the top of the wall is protected by the roof and: